Amazon RDS

 2. Open the Integration Library tab.

-3. Find Amazon RDS or filter by Cloud Storage.
+3. Find Amazon RDS or filter by Database.

 5. Click Install Integration to create the integration with a ready-to-use default blueprint.